 There are a lot of forces in the world that profit from crushing our spirits and making us feel shame and self-loathing.

-For instance, these forces may be predatory advertisers, distorted religious systems, toxic politicians, or any individual or group of people who profit from controlling us and making us dependent on them.
+For instance, these forces may be predatory advertisers, distorted religious systems, or toxic politicians.
+Or it could be any individual or group of people who profit from controlling us and making us dependent on them.
 (Healing our Shame.)

 Jack suggested that when we view anger as a revolt against such forces, we can harness it to fuel loving actions aimed at our good and good of others.